Thungghuan/hbd-alert-bot/README.md

 # hbd-alert-bot
 A telegram bot that alerts you whose birthday is coming.
-The bot is here [hbd_alert_bot](http://t.me/hbd_alert_bot), deployed on [Heroku](https://heroku.com/).
+The bot is here [hbd_alert_bot](http://t.me/hbd_alert_bot), ~~deployed on [Heroku](https://heroku.com/)~~, now I deployed it on my own RaspberryPi.

 ## Feature

 * Telegram bot using [telegraf](https://github.com/telegraf/telegraf), written in TypeScript.
+* Database support using MySQL with [Typeorm](https://github.com/typeorm/typeorm)
 * Alert periodically, using [node-cron](https://github.com/node-cron/node-cron), based on GNU crontab.
 * Date calculation using [day.js](https://day.js.org/).
-* Configable.
-Set the timezone, alert schedule and debug proxy freely.
+* Configurable.
+Set the timezone, alert schedule, mysql configuration and debug proxy freely.
 * Tell you whose birthday is already today, or in 3 days, or will be in this week.